 I appreciate that the Senators will not call a vote.
-We have gone to great exhaustive lengths legally to make sure that every precisely was carried through in this Bill.
+We have gone to great and exhaustive lengths legally to make sure everything precisely was carried through in this Bill.
 I regret that maybe at an earlier Stage that we were not able to indicate to Senators that the matter was already included in the Bill.
-My apologies for that.
+My apologies.

 Absolutely.
 I would be delighted.

 I withdraw my amendment but retain the right to resubmit on Report Stage.

 Yes.
 I will come back to the Senator.

 I call Senator Bacik.

 I take the point made by the Minister of State about the language used in amendments Nos.
 3 to 5, inclusive.
 Like Senator Norris, I agree to withdraw the amendments and welcome the opportunity to meet the Minister of State and his officials to discuss the issues in them.

 On amendment No. 1 specifically, I thank the Minister of State for his clarification.
 He has made the point that the issue is already addressed in amendment No. 14 which amends section 57 of the principal Act and refers to the education, teaching and scientific research.
 I am puzzled, from a drafting point of view, as to why section 18 is, therefore, necessary at all or why section 14 did not simply include, within the amendment to section 57, the fair dealing by librarians and archivists.
 It seems to be somewhat-----